cisagov/ICSNPP/zeek_bacnet_parser/README.md

 #### Overview

-This log captures BACnet header information for every BACnet/IP packet and logs them to **bacnet.log**.
+This log captures BACnet header information for every BACnet/IP packet and logs it to **bacnet.log**.

 #### Fields Captured